Hi! I'm Andrew Mudd.

 Andrew Mudd, on his boat in LA Harbor, wearing a big dumb hat and sunglasses, giving a thumbs up.
 Two cruise ships are in the background.

-A few that I’m especially proud of include producing the Telly Award-winning corporate film Howard Dental Center: Who We Are, about a Denver dental practice — now part of the Colorado Health Network — providing services exclusively to people living with HIV/AIDS, and associate producing Dave Ohlson’s multi-award-winning documentary K2: Siren of the Himalayas.
-And I produced a miniseries, starring me, called Andy Hates Advertising.
-I also had a list published by McSweeney’s Internet Tendency.
+A few that I’m especially proud of include producing the Telly Award-winning corporate film Howard Dental Center: Who We Are, about a Denver dental practice — now part of Colorado Health Network — providing services exclusively to people living with HIV/AIDS, and associate producing Dave Ohlson’s multi-award-winning documentary K2: Siren of the Himalayas.
+I also produced a miniseries, starring me, called Andy Hates Advertising.
+And, my most notable achievement: I had a list published by McSweeney’s Internet Tendency.

-Although the Pacific Northwest will always be home, I’ve made my life in LA for more than a decade now, where I spend many hours in my car, traveling between my apartment and my boat, hoping someday to hit the Powerball.
+Although the Pacific Northwest will always be home, I’ve made my life in LA for more than a decade now, where I spend many hours in my car, traveling between my apartment and my boat, arguing over the relative quality of Washington versus California seafood (Washington wins, obviously), and learning to live with a constant sense of dread.

 Widgets